browserplus/borg/data/pages/docs/FAQ.md

 <a name="initProgressively"></a>
-## How do I use BrowserPlus only my site only if it's already installed?
+## How do I use BrowserPlus on my site only if it's already installed?

 You can progressively enhance a web page to only use BrowserPlus if it is installed with the built-in init method.